hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

     <img src="../img/sample_info_ncells.png" width="600">
 </p>

 We can also see the distribution of cells across the UMAP for each replicate and sample.
+As this dataset has already been processed and integrated, we expect the cells to be integrated together - where there are no cells grouping together due to a batch effect (i.e sample).
+Instead the cells should be clustered together based upon gene expression similarity, which would ideally lead to celltypes being grouped together.

 ```r'
 # UMAPs of condition and sample